 - Dumbo the Flying Elephant now features fountains at the base of the carrousels.
 Though its counterparts at Disneyland Park, Disneyland Park Paris, and Hong Kong Disneyland Park, respectively, had included fountains for years, a similar water feature was untenable at Dumbo’s previous Magic Kingdom location because of the park’s submerged utilidors.
-Currently, only Tokyo Disneyland’s version of Dumbo the Flying Elephant omits a water feature.
+Currently, only Tokyo Disneyland’s version of the ride omits a water feature.

-- A figurine of Timothy Q. Mouse from Dumbo is placed atop the attraction’s entrance.
-The other versions of Dumbo the Flying Elephant, in contrast, have Timothy standing on top of the respective ride carrousels rather than the entrances.
+- A figurine of Timothy Q. Mouse from Dumbo stands atop the attraction’s entrance.
+In the other versions of Dumbo the Flying Elephant, in contrast, Timothy stands on top of the respective ride carrousels rather than the entrances.

 - Dumbo the Flying Elephant was originally intended to incorporate ten pink elephants based on the movie’s hallucinatory “Pink Elephants on Parade” segment because, in the interest of maintaining a story, there was only one Dumbo, not ten.
 Considering the illicit nature of the pink elephants, however, Walt Disney elected to bend the story and just use ten Dumbos.

-- When former-President Harry Truman, a Democrat, visited Disneyland in 1957, he declined to ride Dumbo the Flying Elephant because the elephant is the mascot of the rival Republican Party.
+- When former-President Harry Truman, a Democrat, visited Disneyland in 1957, he declined to ride this attraction because the elephant is the mascot of the rival Republican Party.